-A new community of over 600 acres is planned in a portion of the County where previously there was little but farmland.
-The area contains sensitive environmental features and these will be preserved.
+The Western Jubal Early Land Use Plan details a new community that consists of approximately 600 acres.
+The area contains sensitive environmental features, and these will be preserved.
 This new community will contain both residential and commercial uses.
 The community will be linked by an efficient road system, multi-purpose trails and sidewalks.